Deep within an English wood,

 But beware of Mr Tawny Owl

 Copyright on all my poems

-Chosen by teachers and children for publication in 2010.
-This poem was then called: "The Little Mice Three" and is in my Josie's Poems "Nature Poems". - Josie
+Chosen by teachers and children for publication in 2010 - one of 400 poems.
+This poem was then called: 'The Little Mice Three' and is in my Josie's Poems: 'Nature Poems', in our library, but sadly out of print now. - Josie